csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 Use the skeleton provided in `saxpy_buffer_simple.cpp`.
 Look for the **//TODO** lines.

 ### Step 1: Define a Queue
 Start by defining a **queue**  and selecting the appropriate device selector.
-SYCL provides predefined selectors, such as: default, gpu, cpu, accelerator or you can use the procedure from the [previous exercise](../01-info/enumerate_device.cpp).
+SYCL provides predefined selectors, such as: default, gpu, cpu, accelerator:
+    - `queue q(default_selector_v);` targets the best device
+    - `queue q(cpu_selector_v);` targets the best CPU
+    - `queue q(gpu_selector_v);` targets the best GPU
+    - `queue q(accelerator_selector_v);` targets the best accelerator

+Alternatively it is possible to use the procedure from the [previous exercise](../01-info/enumerate_device.cpp).
+This the recommended way when the application can detect than one GPU and needs to assign specific devices accordingley to the MPI rank or (CPU) OpenMP thread index.

 ### Step 2: Create Buffers